Nymrinae/dofus-character-builder/README.md

 </p>

 <p align="justify">
 Dofus Character Builder is a personal project presenting an interface where you can try a build for your character (items, stats...).
 This app has been built for <b>learning</b> purposes.
-The interface is in French and I'm not going to translate this.
 <br>It <b>does not aim</b> (and can't at all tbh) <b>to replace </b> any current existing builders (Dofusbook...) and <b> does not aim to be used </b> by someone since there is still some bugs and a lot of missing stuff.<br><br>
 Because of some assets not showing errors (despite using ANKAMA urls), I added a repo where I uploaded all items, mounts, pets... assets.
 This repo will be deleted when this issue will be fixed.<br>You can find it here: <a href="https://github.com/Nymrinae/dofus-assets"> dofus-assets </a>
 </p>